healthcare network of southwest florida

-Immokalee’s population has increased dramatically since 1977, as so has the need for quality, professional medical and dental healthcare.
-Always sensitive to these growing needs, the administration and staff responded by building a new facility, the Marion E. Fether Medical Center (now housing Family Care and Dental Care Immokalee), which was completed in July 1993.
+Immokalee’s population had increased dramatically since 1977, and so had the need for quality, professional medical and dental healthcare.
+Always sensitive to these growing needs, the administration and staff responded by building a new facility, the Marion E. Fether Medical Center, which was completed in July 1993.
 This location provided room for expanded healthcare services including family medicine, pediatrics, women’s health, dental health, and chronic and infectious diseases.

 Over a period of time, other medical support services such as laboratory and radiology, pharmacy, outreach, health education, social services support, transportation and translation assistance were also available.
 English, Spanish, French, Creole and Kanjobal are spoken at many of Healthcare Network’s office sites.

 Healthcare Network of Southwest Florida continues to seek ways to further its commitment to provide quality, professional medical and dental healthcare services to Collier County residents.
-In so doing, it has established 21 healthcare sites in Collier County, including the Ronald McDonald Care Mobile® and the Health and Smiles Mobile Programs.
+In so doing, it has established 22 healthcare sites in Collier County, including the Ronald McDonald Care Mobile® and the Health and Smiles Mobile Programs.

 a golden (gate) opportunity 2020